benjaminsainz/mocle/README.md

 ``>>> from gen import *``
 ``>>> run_mocle(data='iris', n_clusters=3, runs=10, max_gens=50)``

-Running these commands will execute ECAC-S using the ``iris`` dataset's features with 3 clusters, 50 generations, and 10 independent runs, and will compute the Adjusted RAND Index between the solutions and the reference labels in the ``iris_y.csv`` file.
+Running these commands will execute MOCLE using the ``iris`` dataset's features with 3 clusters, 50 generations, and 10 independent runs, and will compute the Adjusted RAND Index between the solutions and the reference labels in the ``iris_y.csv`` file.
 A ``.csv`` file with the clustering and the results is stored in the ``/mocle-out`` path.

 An ``example.py`` file is provided with this example for a more straight-forward approach to using the algorithm.